SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Java/md-docs/Tomcat/Windows/QuickStart/tomcat-windows-quickStart-runApplication.md

- Enable the instrumentation agent and run your application
+## Enable the instrumentation agent and run your application

 If you run your `.war` package by putting in `webapps` folder, just add `setenv.bat` in your Tomcat `bin` folder.

 This should set these environment variables and start sending telemetry data to SigNoz Cloud.

+&nbsp;

 ```bash
 set CATALINA_OPTS=%CATALINA_OPTS% -javaagent:C:\path\to\opentelemetry-javaagent.jar